-Recently I received the accreditation as a Certified Aging-In Place Specialist.
+Recently I received accreditation as a Certified Aging-In-Place Specialist.
 So what is Aging-In Place anyhow?
-From this day forward I will begin to give you insight to this phenomena, and every growing trend.
-This is not about institutional, handicap applications (aka ADA) .. this is about real living, and growing.
-For more related posts, click on the Universal Design menu option to the left … and check back (or better yet, subscribe to RSS feeds!) for future updates.
+Let’s gain some insight into this phenomenon and the ever-growing trend.
+This is not about institutional, handicap applications (aka ADA), this is about real living, and growing.

 Why is it Important?

 It emerged from “barrier-free” or “accessible design” and “assistive technology” and recognizes the importance of how things look.
-For example, while built up handles are a way to make utensils more usable for people with gripping limitations, some companies introduced larger, easy to grip and attractive handles as feature of mass produced utensils.
+For example, while built-up handles are a way to make utensils more usable for people with gripping limitations, some companies introduced larger, easy to grip and attractive handles as features of mass-produced utensils.
 They appeal to a wide range of consumers.

 Universal design is a part of everyday living and is all around us.
 Curb cuts or sidewalk ramps, essential for people in wheelchairs but used by all, are a common example.
 The “undo” command in most software products is a good example.
-Color-contrast dish ware with steep sides that assist those with visual problems as well as those with dexterity problems are another.
-Additional examples include cabinets with pull-out shelves, kitchen counters at several heights to accommodate different tasks and postures and low-floor buses that kneel and are equipped with ramps rather than lifts.
+Color-contrast dishware with steep sides that assist those with visual problems as well as those with dexterity problems is another.
+Additional examples include cabinets with pull-out shelves, kitchen counters at several heights to accommodate different tasks and postures, and low-floor buses that kneel and are equipped with ramps rather than lifts.

-So reality is, good design is not just about beauty and function for today.
-Think about tomorrow.. the foreseen, and the unforeseen changes that you may be dealt.
-I am an avid believer that form follows function, and with the innovative products on the market today, your project can be beautiful and functional in more aspects than ever before!
+So the reality is, good design is not just about beauty and function for today.
+Think about tomorrow.
+The foreseen and the unforeseen changes that you may be dealt with.
+I am an avid believer that form follows function, and with the innovative products on the market today, your project can be beautiful and functional in more aspects than ever before.